How to Solve Few-Shot Abusive Content Detection Using the Data We Actually Have: Related Work

-The goal of our approach is to transfer abusive language related general knowledge from external datasets having different label sets to the target task.
-In contrast to transfer learning, the goal of multitask learning is to build a single shared model using various tasks in order to improve the performance on all of them by exploiting common information in some tasks \cite{caruana1997multitask}. \citet{pmlr-v97-stickland19a} proposed a multitask method based on pre-trained language models by introducing task specific parameters in each layer achieving better results than single task learning.
+In contrast to transfer learning, the goal of multitask learning (MTL) is to build a shared model using various tasks in order to improve the performance on all of them, by exploiting common information in some tasks, and to perform multiple tasks with a single model \cite{caruana1997multitask}. \citet{pmlr-v97-stickland19a} proposed an MTL method based on pre-trained language models by introducing task specific parameters in each layer.
 Due to negative task interference however, single task models perform best in many cases.
-Similarly, \citet{pfeiffer-etal-2021-adapterfusion} used adapters \cite{pmlr-v97-houlsby19a} in a multitask setting showing that fusing information learned by task specific adapters can further boost the performance on a target task.
-To mitigate the issues of task interference, a set of auxiliary tasks were used to improve the performance on the target task in \cite{watanabe-etal-2022-auxiliary}.
-Similarly, \citet{MEHMOOD2020848} perform a final training step on the target biomedical NER task after multitask learning.
-However, these methods rely on a large set of training data for the target task in order to improve performance.
-In comparison, our work differs in that i) we consider strongly related tasks, i.e., various abusive language datasets, ii) we only leverage external datasets in the multitask training step (for which achieving the best possible performance is not the goal), and iii) most importantly we only assume a few training samples for the target tasks, since our goal is to be able to cheaply build systems for novel abusive language scenarios in contrast to improving the performance for tasks for which we already have proper training corpora.
+To mitigate the issue of task interference, \citet{pfeiffer-etal-2021-adapterfusion} used adapters \cite{pmlr-v97-houlsby19a} in a multitask setting, showing that fusing information learned by task specific adapters can further boost the performance on a target task.
+However, MTL is not able to induce useful task dependencies when an imbalanced set, in terms of dataset sizes, is available.
+In contrast, a set of auxiliary tasks were used to improve the performance on a single target task in \cite{watanabe-etal-2022-auxiliary}.
+Similarly, \citet{MEHMOOD2020848} perform a final training step on the target biomedical NER task after MTL, while \citet{Kapil2020} combine various abusive language related datasets.
+However, these methods rely on a large set of training data for the target task in order to improve the performance, which is often unavailable in the ever-changing field of abusive language detection. \citet{magnossao2023mitigating} proposed to use task embeddings in order to reduce negative transfer in MTL, but they only consider binary abusive language detection tasks.
+In comparison, we use a wide range of tasks with heterogeneous label sets, including external-only labels, when just a little target data is available, and we show that this leads to a better general abusive language understanding which positively impacts even unseen target labels.